redhat-developer-tooling/openshift-vagrant/README.md

  * Run `vagrant plugin install vagrant-registration` to install plugin
 * [vagrant-adbinfo plugin](https://github.com/bexelbie/vagrant-adbinfo) _(>=0.0.9)_ installed
  * Run `vagrant plugin install vagrant-adbinfo` to install plugin
+* On Windows:
+ * Ensure putty utilities, including pscp, are installed and on the Path
+ * Ensure cygwin is installed with rsync AND openssh.
+The default installation does not include these packages.

 <a name="how-do-i-run-it"></a>
 ## How do I run it